nodejs/wiki-archive/V8-upgrade-process.md

 ### Testing post-mortem debugging on SmartOS

+Post-mortem debugging on SmartOS relies on information generated both by the build process and by V8 at runtime.
+When V8 changes, sometimes the metadata generated at build time needs to change to match V8's runtime data structures.

 In order to test post-mortem debugging on SmartOS, simply build a node binary with the default build options and run the following tests: `test/pummel/test-postmortem-details.js`, `test/pummel/test-postmortem-findjsobjects.js`, `test/pummel/test-postmortem-jsstack.js`.
 All these tests must exit with a 0 exit code.